-The second half of the Supreme Court's 2018-2019 term was noteworthy more for the cases the Court declined to decide than for the cases it did decide.
-The Court declined to rule on several significant issues arising from the Ninth Circuit, including whether plaintiffs must show that the defendant acted with scienter when bringing claims under Section 14(e), whether Morrison extends to unsponsored American Depositary Receipts, and the standard for establishing loss causation.
-Indeed, the Supreme Court has yet to grant certiorari in a securities case for the next term.
+In 2019, the Supreme Court issued an important securities law decision in Lorenzo v.
+SEC, which clarified the scope of "scheme liability" under Rule 10b-5(a) and (c).
+However, the Supreme Court's year was noteworthy more for the cases the Court declined to decide than for the cases it did decide.
+The Court declined to rule on several significant issues arising from the Ninth Circuit, including whether plaintiffs must show that the defendant acted with scienter when bringing claims under Section 14(e), whether foreign issuers can face liability with respect to unsponsored American Depositary Receipts under Morrison, and the standard for establishing loss causation.